MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/run-the-react-cognitive-services-image-analyzer-app-locally.md

 ## Create local development environment

 1. In a terminal or bash window, clone your fork to your local computer.
+Replace `YOUR-ACCOUNT-NAME` with your GitHub account name.

     ```bash
     git clone https://github.com/YOUR-ACCOUNT-NAME/js-e2e-client-cognitive-services